ertan-somundzhu/fake-news-detector/README.md

 I've used only one ML model - SGDClassifier.
 Here are the scores:

-  1) Perdiction by title:
+  1) Perdiction by the title:

      Accuracy on training data = 0.9920745729303548

      Accuracy on testing data = 0.9038497074222359

-  2) Perdiction by text of the article:
+  2) Perdiction by the text of the article:

      Accuracy on training data = 0.9998768068331143